treihadwyl/tpm/README.md

 will link the current project into `core/node_modules` if you’d prefer it to go in there.

+`tpm link` will create two links - the specified one and one that goes into the `node_modules` folder.
+This is to let `browserify` have a better time at finding dependencies.

 Run this from the project root to link it (or specify a project root directory), this is rubbish and is on the `todo` list.